cda-tum/mqt-qubomaker/docs/QuboGenerator.rst

-QUBOGenerator
+QuboGenerator
 ================

-The :code:`QUBOGenerator` class is the main concept of the package.
+The :code:`QuboGenerator` class is the main concept of the package.
 It provides methods for the automatic construction of QUBO formulations, including the computation of penalty factors for individual cost functions, the creation of auxiliary variables to reduce cost functions to quadratic order, and the translation into different output formats.

-A :code:`QUBOGenerator` object represents a single problem instance and collects constraints and cost functions related to it.
+A :code:`QuboGenerator` object represents a single problem instance and collects constraints and cost functions related to it.
-It is an abstract base class for specialized QUBO generators, such as the :code:`PathFindingQUBOGenerator` to extend.
+It is an abstract base class for specialized QUBO generators, such as the :code:`PathFindingQuboGenerator` to extend.

 It provides the following output formats: